Banner Image

 UNFPA Kenya

-Despite steady economic growth, rich cultural and biological diversity and a strong tourist industry, almost half of Kenya’s people live in poverty.
-Addressing the country’s rapid population growth – close to 3 per cent per year -- is seen as key to sustainable development, as outlined in the national planning strategy known as Kenya Vision 2030.
-UNFPA’s contribution includes strengthening reproductive health services, improving supply chains for contraceptives, advocacy against gender-based violence, and facilitating integration of population dynamics into policy formulation.
+Despite steady economic growth, rich cultural and biological diversity and a strong tourist industry, many people in Kenya live in poverty, worsened by severe drought.
+Addressing the country’s rapid population growth is seen as key to sustainable development, as outlined in the national planning strategy known as Kenya Vision 2030.
+UNFPA’s contribution includes strengthening reproductive health services, improving supply chains for contraceptives, advocating against gender-based violence, and facilitating integration of population dynamics into policy formulation.

 Key humanitarian results 2024